 The temperature and the concentration are governed by convection-dominated equations.
 These equations were discretised in time with the Crank-Nicolson scheme.
-In space, a stabilised FEM, based on the Q_1 finite element, was applied.
-For stabilisation, the linear finite element flux-corrected transport (FEM-FCT) scheme was used [12].
-This scheme has been proven to be among the best performing stabilised FEMs for time-dependent convection-dominated scalar equations in [23, 24].
-In particular, it does not lead to undershoots and overshoots of the computed solutions.
+In space, a stabilised finite element method, based on the Q_1 finite element, was applied.
+As stabilisation, the linear FEM-FCT scheme was used [12].
+This scheme has been proven to be among the best performing stabilised finite element methods for time-dependent convection-dominated scalar equations in [23, 24].
+In particular, it does not lead to under- and overshoots of the computed solutions.
+Equation (11) for the PSD is a linear convection-dominated integro partial differential

 Equation (11) for the PSD is a linear convection-dominated integro partial differential equation that is defined for each discrete time in a four-dimensional domain.
 In [10], several schemes were explored for solving this kind of equation.
 It was found that for laminar flow fields, simple and inexpensive schemes give similar results for quantities of interest compared with more accurate and expensive schemes.
 In particular, finite element schemes are rather expensive because of the costs for assembling the matrices (the number of quadrature points scales exponentially with the dimension).
-On the basis of our experience, a forward Euler upwind finite difference method was applied for the discretisation of (11).
+Based on our experience, a forward Euler upwind finite difference method (FWE-FDM) was applied for the discretisation of (11).

 In the discretisation of the individual equations of the coupled system, always the latest values of the other unknowns were used to evaluate the coupling terms.
-The iteration for solving the coupled system was stopped if the sum of the Euclidean norms of the residual vectors for concentration and temperature was below a prescribed tolerance.
+The iteration for solving the coupled system was stopped if the sum of the Euclidian norms of the residual vectors for concentration and temperature was below a prescribed tolerance.

 Much more small particles were contained in the fluid than large particles.
-Therefore, it is natural to use a grid for the PSD, with respect to the volume of the particles, which is refined towards the smallest particles.
-For the algorithm, which is used for evaluating the aggregation integrals, it is essential that this local refinement is not arbitrary but that the locally refined grid can be decomposed into uniform grids at each level as it is illustrated in Figure 2.
-The ansatz space S for the PSD was chosen to consist of piecewise linear functions.
+Therefore, it is natural to use a grid for the PSD, with respect to the volume of the particles, that is refined towards the smallest particles.
+For the algorithm, which is used for evaluating the aggregation integrals, it is essential that this local refinement is not arbitrary but that the locally refined grid can be decomposed into uniform grids at each level as it is illustrated in Fig. 2.
+The ansatz space \mathcal{S} for the PSD was chosen to consist of piecewise linear functions.